Capanator/DATect-Forecasting-Domoic-Acid/docs/PIPELINE_FOR_MARINE_BIOLOGISTS.md

 ## Overview

 This document explains the DATect forecasting system's methodology and implementation from a domain science perspective, focusing on the oceanographic and ecological principles underlying the computational approach.
-The system integrates multiple environmental data streams through machine learning techniques while maintaining rigorous temporal safeguards to ensure scientific validity.
+The system integrates multiple environmental data streams through advanced statistical pattern recognition techniques while maintaining rigorous temporal safeguards to ensure scientific validity.

 ## System Architecture and Approach